trooperthorn/konnected-security/README.md

 # Konnected

+Issue: Firmware Source is written to fail when the rest of the network if offline.

+What happens: Konnected Reboots every 5 minutes if either of the following occur:

+NTP does not connect to hard coded internet URLs.
+failsafe: reboot after 5 minutes in case of extended wifi outage With the Current Configuration, this leads disable the entire Konnected Ecosystem under the following conditions:

+Loss of Internet Access (cannot resolve NTP to time.google.com or pool.ntp.org results to reboot) Loss of DNS (cannot resolve the NTP urls to IP, results in reboot) Deatuh attack on wifi. (cannot connect to Wifi, results in reboot) Power Outage (cannot connect to Network, DNS, NTP, resulting in reboot DHCP offline (calls DHCP every few minutes, even if the lease is set to 30 days or adjusted down to 7)
+File: konnected-security/src/lfs/wifi.lua

+Lines 15-18:
+-- failsafe: reboot after 5 minutes in case of extended wifi outage failsafeTimer = tmr.create() failsafeTimer:register(300000, tmr.ALARM_SINGLE, function() node.restart() end)

+Line 64:
+sntp.sync({gw, 'time.google.com', 'pool.ntp.org'},

+I block all NTP requests leaving the network to stop replay attacks.
+Once I created DNS records to point to my NTP Server, the connection stayed online.

+Also there is this AWS file that if it cannot connect to AWS it starts the reboot.
+This file is being modified 1st.

 **Konnected** integrates wired alarm system sensors and sirens to SmartThings, Home Assistant, OpenHAB, or Hubitat using a NodeMCU based ESP8266 development board and (optional) relay.
 This project consists of a few components:

  1. [NodeMCU](http://nodemcu.com/index_en.html) based firmware for an ESP8266 development board in `firmware`